Lettice Knollys1

 Consanguinity Index=0.8%

 William Paget, 6th Lord Paget (of Beaudesert) was born on 10 February 1637.1 He was the son of Sir William Paget, 5th Lord Paget (of Beaudesert) and Lady Frances Rich.1 He married, secondly, Isabella Irby, daughter of Sir Anthony Irby and Hon.
-Katherine Paget.2 He and Frances Pierrepont obtained a marriage license on 20 July 1661.1 He died on 26 February 1712/13 at age 76 at Bloomsbury Square, London, England.2 He was buried on 20 March 1712/13 at St. Gile's-in-the-Fields Church, London, England.2
+Katherine Paget.2 He and Frances Pierrepont obtained a marriage license on 20 July 1661.1 He died on 26 February 1712/13 at age 76 at Bloomsbury Square, London, EnglandG.2 He was buried on 20 March 1712/13 at St. Gile's-in-the-Fields Church, London, EnglandG.2

-He succeeded to the title of 6th Lord Paget, of Beaudesert [E., 1549] on 19 October 1678.1 He held the office of Ambassador to Vienna between 1689 and 1692.1 He held the office of Lord-Lieutenant of Staffordshire between 1689 and 1713.1 He held the office of Ambassador to Constantinople between 1692 and 1702.1
+He succeeded as the 6th Lord Paget, of Beaudesert [E., 1549] on 19 October 1678.1 He held the office of Ambassador to Vienna between 1689 and 1692.1 He held the office of Lord-Lieutenant of Staffordshire between 1689 and 1713.1 He held the office of Ambassador to Constantinople between 1692 and 1702.1

 Children of William Paget, 6th Lord Paget (of Beaudesert) and Frances Pierrepont